yihui/yihui.org/content/en/2021-10-19-unbalanced-delimiters.md

 about this upcoming change.
 You may take a look at [all these unbalanced chunk delimiters](https://github.com/yihui/knitr/issues/2057), and I bet all extra characters (spaces or backticks) are by accident.
-For packages that I could easily find the source repositories on Github, I have sent pull requests to fix the problems.
+For packages that I could easily find the source repositories on GitHub, I have sent pull requests to fix the problems.
 This is definitely not the end, because there are probably millions of R Markdown documents in the wild, and some of them may have the same problems.